 Nespresso’s coffee capsules are completely recyclable through Nespresso’s recycling program.
 You need a free Nespresso recycling bag.
 Fill the bag with used pods and drop it off at one of Nespresso’s boutiques or UPS.

 However, there are some areas where Nespresso could improve its recycling.
 The biggest is making recycling bags more widely available.
 The only way to get a recycling bag is to buy the pods in a Nespresso boutique or order the pods online.
-If a user buys from Amazon or other retailers like Target, they don’t get a recycling bag, and the pods can’t be recycled without the bag.
-Even on Nespresso, people need to add bags to their baskets to get them.
-Nespresso should include bags with all of their branded sleeves.
-Also, there are few and far between Nespresso boutiques.
-Nespresso should try to get partner retailers to serve as additional drop-off locations for easier recycling.
+If a user buys from Amazon or other retailers like Target, they don’t get a recycling bag, and the pods cannot be recycled without the bag.
+Even on Nespresso’s website, people must add bags to their baskets to get them.

 Keurig also has a recycling program, but the process is messy.
 You need to wait for the pod to cool after use, peel the lid (which can be a struggle), empty the used coffee, remove the paper filter at the bottom, and rinse the pod.
 Only then can you toss the pod with your other recycling.
 This process takes more time than brewing the coffee.